SalmaLilad/KWK--Capstone_Project/README.md

-# Kode With Klossy Capstone Project Website
+# Mal.Mentioned Website — Kode With Klossy Capstone Project

-This repository is part of my computer science and engineering learning portfolio.
+This repository is part of my computer science and data-science learning portfolio.

-It documents a group capstone project completed during the Kode with Klossy Data Science camp.
-For this project, I designed and developed the front-end website, integrated MySQL data pulls, and created interactive visualizations using Tableau.
+It contains the code and resources for **Mal.Mentioned**, a capstone website developed during the Kode with Klossy Data Science camp.
+For this group project, I led the front-end design and worked on connecting back-end data sources and interactive visualizations.

 ## Project Overview
-The website delivers a user-friendly interactive experience presenting data insights and analytics.
-My contributions included:
+Mal.Mentioned is a responsive web experience designed to surface insights from structured data using embedded visualizations.
+Key features include:
-- Building the website layout and interface (HTML, CSS, JavaScript)
+- A clean and modern interface built with HTML, CSS, and JavaScript.
-- Integrating MySQL database queries to fetch structured data
+- Integration of MySQL data-pulls to load and prepare structured data for display.
-- Using Tableau graphs and embedding them within the website for clear data visualization
+- Embedded interactive Tableau graphs that deliver visual storytelling aligned with the dataset.
-- Collaborating with teammates on dataset preparation, visualization design, and interface usability
+- Collaboration with a team to define data queries, design visuals, and implement the UI for a seamless experience.

 ## Technologies Used
 - Front-end: HTML, CSS, JavaScript
-- Data layer: MySQL for structured data pulls and query management
+- Data layer: MySQL (structured queries, data normalization)
-- Visualization: Tableau charts embedded within web pages
+- Visualization: Tableau charts, embedded into web pages
-- Version control: Git & GitHub for project tracking and collaboration
+- Version control: Git & GitHub to manage code, track contributions, and collaborate

 ## Key Features
-- Responsive web design for desktop and mobile
+- Mobile-friendly and responsive layout for optimal viewing on multiple devices
-- Interactive data visualizations that allow insights into underlying datasets
+- Embedded interactive dashboards (via Tableau) that allow users to explore trends and patterns
-- Organized project architecture to separate front-end code, data queries, and visualization embeds
+- Separation of UI, data queries, and visualization assets for maintainable structure
-- Team-driven workflow using version control, issue tracking, and peer review
+- Team-based workflow including branching, peer review, and code integration

 ## Learning Outcomes
-Through this capstone project I:
+Through this project I:
-- Learned how to connect front-end pages with live data sources (MySQL)
+- Connected front-end web development with relational database back-end logic using MySQL
-- Developed an understanding of embedding Tableau visualizations in web environments
+- Learned how to embed and control Tableau visualizations within a web environment
-- Improved collaboration skills in a team setting including data preparation, design decisions, and code review
+- Strengthened collaboration, version control, and workflow skills in a multi-person project
-- Reinforced fundamentals of clean code structure, usability, and responsive web design
+- Enhanced my ability to design web interfaces that present data clearly, attractively, and responsively

 ---

-Feel free to explore the code, view the embedded visualizations, and review how the data flows from the database through the visual interface.
-I continue to update and refine the site as I deepen my data science and web development skills.
+Feel free to review the code, explore the embedded dashboards, and trace how data flows from the database through visualization to the web interface.
+I will continue refining this project as my data-science and development skills grow.